mikeshulman/narya/README.md

 The first is literally true: given `R : Id Type A B` and `a:A`, `b:B` we have `R a b : Type`.
 We refer to this as *instantiating* the higher-dimensional type `R`.
 In fact, `Id A x y` itself is an instantiation, as we have `Id A : Id Type A A`, which moreover is really just a notational variant of `refl A`.

 For the second there is another wrinkle: we can define elements of `Id Type A B` by abstracting, but the body of the abstraction must be a *newly declared canonical type* rather than a pre-existing one.
 This also seems to be essential to deal with symmetries (see below) in the normalization and typechecking algorithm.
-Moreover, the current implementation only allows this body to be a *record* type, and it does not permit other case tree operations in between such as pattern-matching.
-The current syntax also reflects this restriction: instead of the expected `x y ↦ sig (⋯)` we write `sig x y ↦ (⋯)`.
+Moreover, the current implementation allows this body to be a *record type* or *codatatype*, but not a *datatype*, and it does not permit other case tree operations in between such as pattern-matching.

-We plan to lift this restriction in the future, but in practice it is not very onerous.
-For most applications it suffices to define a single "Gel" record type:
+For record types, there is a syntax that reflects this restriction: instead of the expected `x y ↦ sig (⋯)` we write `sig x y ↦ (⋯)`, explicitly binding all the boundary variables as part of the record type syntax.
+For example, here is the universal 1-dimensional record type, traditionally called "Gel":
 ```
 def Gel (A B : Type) (R : A → B → Type) : Id Type A B ≔ sig a b ↦ ( ungel : R a b )
 ```
+For codatatypes, we simply use the ordinary syntax, but the "self" variable automatically becomes a cube variable of the appropriate dimension (see below).

-and simply use it everywhere, rather than declaring new higher-dimensional types all the time.
+We plan to lift this restriction in the future, but in practice it is not very onerous.
+For most applications, the above "Gel" record type can simply be defined once and used everywhere, rather than declaring new higher-dimensional types all the time.
 Note that because record-types satisfy η-conversion, `Gel A B R a b` is definitionally isomorphic to `R a b`.
 Thus, `Id Type A B` contains `A → B → Type` as a "retract up to definitional isomorphism".
 This appears to be sufficient for all applications of internal parametricity.  (`Id Type` does not itself satisfy any η-conversion rule.)

 ### Heterogeneous identity/bridge types